Professional practice

 Many of James’ commercial cases – including complex banking and fraud disputes – are heard in the Chancery Division of the High Court or give rise to issues traditionally regarded as falling within the “commercial chancery” sphere (including issues relating to proprietary claims/tracing, partnership, company law, trusts and insolvency).
 Recent examples include:

-- FDIC v Barclays Bank: James is acting (with Adrian Beltrami KC and Mark Brealey KC) for Barclays Bank in Financial List proceedings brought by the FDIC, a US federal government agency, against leading European banks and the British Bankers’ Association.
+- FDIC v Barclays Bank: James acted (with Adrian Beltrami KC) for Barclays Bank in Financial List (ChD) proceedings brought by the FDIC, a US federal government agency, against leading European banks and the British Bankers’ Association.
 FDIC is pursuing claims under European and UK competition law.

-- Guralp Systems Ltd v Dr Guralp: acted (alone, against silks) for companies in bringing substantial claims against a former director for breach of director’s duties under the Companies Act 2006 in respect of the alleged payment of bribes to a foreign public official.
-James is also resisting a counterclaim which seeks to avoid, in equity, a deed of variation relating to loan notes issued as part of the acquisition of the company.
+- Guralp Systems Ltd v Dr Guralp: acted (alone) for companies in bringing substantial claims against a former director for breach of director’s duties under the Companies Act 2006 in respect of the alleged payment of bribes to a foreign public official.
+James also resisted a counterclaim which seeks to avoid, in equity, a deed of variation relating to loan notes issued as part of the acquisition of the company.

 - Barclays Bank v Saad Investment Co Ltd: acting for Barclays Bank in advancing competing proprietary claims, involving complex issues of tracing assets, arising out of the alleged Al Gosaibi Group fraud.
 James has appeared (alone) for Barclays in obtaining permission from the Chief Justice of the Cayman Islands to commence proceedings against two investment vehicles which are in liquidation, and acted for Barclays in the English Companies Court in responding to an application by a foreign liquidator for information and documents under s.
 236 of the Insolvency Act.